Online MBA Programs in Digital Marketing, Internet Marketing, and Social Media

 - Letters of recommendation

 The AACSB has awarded accreditations to about 780 schools in 90 countries, mainly those affiliated with major research universities, and awarded specialized accounting program accreditations to an additional 185.
-Only about five percent of the 16,000 schools worldwide granting business degrees have met the AACSB’s rigorous accreditation standards, and 90 percent of the Economist's 2016 top 100 full-time MBA programs are offered by AACSB-accredited institutions.
+Only about five percent of the 16,000 schools worldwide granting business degrees have met the AACSB’s rigorous accreditation standards.
 Accredited schools include the Haas School of Business at the University of California, Berkeley, the Graduate School of Business at Stanford University, and the Harvard Business School.

 A third agency, the International Assembly for Collegiate Business Education (IACBE), believes the academic quality and excellence in business education should be measured regarding the educational outcomes of a university business unit relative to its mission, rather than by prescriptive standards relating to academic resources.